johnshields/SHA512-Calculator/README.md

 $ make
 ```
 * Step 2
   * You will need to make `tests.sh` runnable.
 ```bash
 $ chmod u+x tests.sh
 ```
 * Step 3
   * Call in the `make test`

 ```bash
 $ make test
 ```

-After running this command it will test the program with all the files in test_inputs.txt against [sha512sum](https://command-not-found.com/sha512sum).
+After running this command it will test the program with all the files in the directory `test_inputs` against [sha512sum](https://command-not-found.com/sha512sum).

 You can expect to see this output:
 ```bash
  $ make test

 ./tests.sh

 Checking file test_inputs/abc.txt